lambdaisland/kaocha-cljs/README.md

 libraries kaocha-cljs v1 can still be a valid choice.
 If it no longer serves your needs, you can try your hand at kaocha-cljs2.

-Kaocha-cljs require Clojure and ClojureScript 1.10 or later.
+Kaocha-cljs requires Clojure and ClojureScript 1.10 or later.

 <!-- installation -->
 ## Installation